ArunaStorage/documentation/docs/get_started/basic_usage/03_How-To-Licenses.md

 ## List all available licenses

-API examples to fetch all available license for an overview if a fitting license already exists.
+API examples of how to fetch all available license for an overview if a fitting license already exists.

 ???
 Abstract "Required permissions"